livewire/docs/source/docs/loading-states.blade.md

 ## Toggling classes

-You can add or remove classes from an element during loading states, but adding the `.class` modifier to the `wire:loading` directive.
+You can add or remove classes from an element during loading states, by adding the `.class` modifier to the `wire:loading` directive.

 @code(['lang' => 'html'])
 <div>